slowernews/wisdom-tldr/chapters/chapter_appendix.md

 People say they want to be famous to impact the world, often what they want is the adoration of their peers.

-> *"You really don’t want to be famous.
-Read the biography of any famous person."
--- Kevin kelly*

 > *"You want to be rich and anonymous, not poor and famous."
 -- Naval Ravikant*

 > *"The reward for getting on the stage is fame.
 The price of fame is that you can't get off stage."
+-- Naval Ravikant*

+> *"If you're not ready to be hated, you're not ready to be famous."
 -- Naval Ravikant*